 Fortunately, there are ways to combat the problem.
 Overactive bladder treatment has many approaches, from medication, to behavioral changes, to a combination of both.
 Visiting your doctor for a thorough evaluation and following his or her instructions carefully can help you get the OAB treatment you need to get back into your old routine.

 Bladder training and pelvic floor exercises are just two natural treatments for overactive bladder.
-Research suggests that these non-drug remedies can cut overactive bladder episodes by about half, and they have almost no side effects.
+Research suggests that these non-drug remedies can be very effective for many women, and they have almost no side effects.

 Before starting any OAB treatment, however, it’s important to understand bladder function and what factors may cause overactive bladder.